cancel

 • Tiny footprint: Minimal C++ abstractions (no STL, no heavy namespaces) keep the kernel small and simple.

-• Portability: Supports any ARM Cortex-M MCU.
+• Portability: Supports ARM Cortex-M and RISC-V RV32 MCUs.

 • Multi-core support: Fully implemented for Cortex-M and RISC-V.